griffinbank/rules_clojure/README.md

 ## clojure_binary

-There is no such rule but you can use clojure_library with aots and java_binary.
+There is no such rule but same effect might be achieved with combination of clojure_library with aots and java_binary.

 ```build
 clojure_library(